North Shore by the mile

 © Beth Gauper

-The 11-mile stretch of the Superior Hiking Trail from Silver Bay to Minnesota 1 often is called the trail's most scenic (and also one of the most challenging), passing Bean and Bear lakes in Tettegouche State Park, Round Mountain, Mount Trudee and High Falls on the Baptism River.
+The 11-mile stretch of the Superior Hiking Trail from Silver Bay to Minnesota 1 often is called the trail's most scenic (and most challenging), passing Bean and Bear lakes in Tettegouche State Park, Round Mountain, Mount Trudee and High Falls on the Baptism River.